GonzaloFernandez11/GonzaloFernandez11/README.md

 - I'm a graduate of <b>SoyHenry</b>, where i gained experience building web applications and working with modern technologies from the Javascript echosystem.

 - I’m currently focused on strenghtening my skills, building personal projects, and growing as a developer.

-- ❓ Ask me about anything, i'm here to help and learn.

-- ⚡ Hobbies: Doing sports, playing the piano, and singing 👍.

-- 💻 Link to my latest collaborative project: https://luiggi2092.github.io/MoviePlayFront

 - 😄 Lenguages:
   - Spanish (Native)